Sitecore/Sitecore.Demo.Scenarios/play-media-chone/01. Content Management/03. Create Content Types/README.md

 This scenario demonstrates creating a new content type, creating and publishing new pieces of content in Content Hub ONE, and displaying them on a new page of the website.

+There are two ways to create the content types and items needed for this demo: manually or using the Content Hub ONE CLI via the prepared serialization scripts.

+To push the content types and items from the serialized files follow sections 1-5 outlined in `.\serialization\README.md`.
+Then you can continue the scenario starting with step 24.

+To create the content items manually follow all of the steps below.

 1. Log into the [Sitecore Cloud Portal](https://portal.sitecorecloud.io/) to access your Content Hub ONE instances.

 2. Navigate to your Content Hub ONE instance using the left (top corner) navigation menu and select the "Manage content types" link option.